MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 - The physical layer (for example, the polyglot storing the dataset)
 - Azure AD groups (see the previous note about granularity)
-- Access packages, a bundle of resources that a team or project needs and is governed with policies
+- Access packages, a bundle of resources that a team or project needs and is governed by policies
-- Users and teams who wish to gain access to the dataset.
-Either by explicitly requesting or dynamic group membership based on there user metadata.
+- Users and teams who try to access the dataset by requesting access or joining a dynamic group based on their user metadata.

 :::image type="content" source="./images/granting-access.png" alt-text="Granting access to datasets." lightbox="./images/granting-access.png":::